Malaysia Airlines Flight 17: Aftermath

 Shortly after the incident, it was announced that Malaysia Airlines would retire flight number MH17 and change the Amsterdam–Kuala Lumpur route to flight number MH19 beginning on 25 July 2014, with the outbound flight MH16 unchanged.
-In association with the retirement of the Boeing 777 aircraft type from Malaysia Airlines' fleet, Malaysia Airlines ended its service to Amsterdam on 25 January 2016, opting to codeshare with KLM on the KUL-AMS route for the services instead.
+Malaysia Airlines ended its service to Amsterdam on 25 January 2016, opting to codeshare with KLM on the KUL-AMS route instead.
 Following the shootdown, shares in Malaysia Airlines dropped by nearly 16%.

 On 23 July 2014, two Ukrainian military jets were hit by missiles at the altitude of 17000 ft close to the area of the MH17 crash.
 According to the Ukrainian Security Council, preliminary information indicated that the missiles came from Russia.

 In July 2015, Malaysia proposed that the United Nations Security Council set up an international tribunal to prosecute those deemed responsible for the downing of the aircraft.
 The Malaysian resolution received the support of 11 of the 15 members in the council, with three abstentions.
 The resolution was vetoed by Russia.
 The Russian government proposed an alternative draft resolution, which would not have set up a tribunal.